asougrat/asougrat/README.md

 A passionate frontend developer from Morocco , and also a 1337 student.

 ##- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning everything related to Web developement
+- 🌱 I’m currently learning everything related to Web developement and flutter applications
 - 👯 I’m looking to collaborate on Open source projects 🤝